Goals

 Login to the jail via SSH: ssh USERNAME@IP or ssh USERNAME@HOSTNAME to gain root rights with su.

-Package sources should be customised, see separate article.
+Package sources should be customized, see separate article.

 Install packages & activate services

-Now update the package source with pkg update and install the required packages: pkg install vaultwarden.
+Now update the package source with pkg update and install the required packages: pkg install -y vaultwarden libargon2.

 Enable services so that they start automatically when the jail is started: service vaultwarden enable.